2 people injured, another arrested after Macon motel shooting

 32-year-old Ty Shown Moses and 26-year-old Kelvanti Lawrence both went to the hospital, according to the release, and are stable.

-Fudge ran away from the scene but Bibb deputies found him near an assisted living home at 4901 Harrison Road.
+Fudge ran away from the scene, but deputies found him near an assisted living home at 4901 Harrison Road.

-The release says he was arrested without incident and transported to the Bibb County Law Enforcement Center.
+The release said he was arrested without incident and taken to the Bibb County Law Enforcement Center.

 Anyone with information can call the Bibb County Sheriff's Office at 478-751-7500 or Macon Regional Crime Stoppers at 1-877-68CRIME.